ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 The ERC-721 interface is built into the Vyper language.
 [You can see the code definition here](https://github.com/vyperlang/vyper/blob/master/vyper/interfaces/ERC721.py).
-The interface definition is written in Python, rather than Vyper, because interfaces are used not only within the blockchain, but also when sending the blockchain a transaction.
+The interface definition is written in Python, rather than Vyper, because interfaces are used not only within the blockchain, but also when sending the blockchain a transaction from an external client, which may be written in Python.

 The first line imports the interface, and the second specifies that we are implementing it here.